RGB vs. HSL: Choosing the Right Color Model for Digital Displays

 In digital displays:

-• Each pixel consists of three sub-pixels (R / G / B)
+• Each pixel has three sub-pixels (R / G / B)

-• Browsers, GPUs, and display drivers all use RGB as native language
+• Browsers, GPUs, and display drivers use RGB

 HSL (Hue, Saturation, Lightness) uses cylindrical coordinates.
 It doesn't care how hardware emits light—it cares how humans perceive color changes.